Agentic UAVs: LLM-Driven Autonomy with Integrated Tool-Calling and Cognitive Reasoning: Proposed Approach

-Unlike prior architectures where digital integration is ad hoc, this explicit layer makes ecosystem interaction a first-class capability.
-It transforms UAVs into not just mobile robots but active participants in socio-technical systems, capable of contributing knowledge, negotiating tasks, and augmenting human decision-making.
+This layer transforms the UAV from an isolated autonomous system into a networked digital actor.
+By separating ecosystem management (Layer 4) from action execution (Layer 3), the architecture achieves modularity, enables dynamic capability extension, and supports both single-UAV and swarm deployments with minimal reconfiguration.
+Unlike prior architectures where digital integration is ad hoc, this explicit layer makes ecosystem interaction a first-class architectural capability, positioning UAVs as active participants in socio-technical systems.

 \item \textbf{5.
 The Learning Layer (Continuous and Ecosystem-Integrated Adaptation):} This layer closes the feedback loop, enabling the UAV to improve its performance both during and after missions. \begin{itemize} \item \textit{Onboard Reinforcement:} Low-level controllers are fine-tuned via RL using execution traces to improve trajectory smoothness, energy efficiency, and stability. \item \textit{Human-Guided Refinement:} Post-mission evaluations are integrated using Reinforcement Learning from Human Feedback (RLHF), allowing operator preferences to refine the Reasoning Layer's decision-making heuristics. \item \textit{External Knowledge Integration:} Using Retrieval-Augmented Generation (RAG), the agent dynamically updates its context with mission-relevant external knowledge, such as new triage protocols or environmental advisories, without requiring retraining. \item \textit{Cross-Mission Memory:} A persistent knowledge base stores mission evidence (scene graphs, action outcomes, feedback).
 This enables transfer learning, allowing one UAV’s experiences to improve the entire fleet’s competence. \end{itemize} \end{itemize}